IBE160/SG-Oslo-Best/docs/NOT IN USE/epics.md

 - **Covers:** FR-3.5
 - **UX Spec:** Section 5.1.3, Step 6
 - **Complexity:** Significantly Higher
-- **Technical Notes:**
-    - The frontend will use React Context to manage the state of multiple generated cover letter versions.
-    - The tabbed interface for comparing versions will be implemented using Shadcn/UI Tabs.
-    - Each "Regenerate" action will trigger a new `POST /api/v1/generation` request.
-    - React Query will manage the data fetching and caching for these versions.
 - **Acceptance Criteria:**
     - Given a cover letter is displayed,
     - When I modify instructions and click "Regenerate",
-    - Then a new version of the cover letter is generated via the API.
+    - Then a new version of the cover letter is generated.
-    - And the output panel displays the new version as the active tab (e.g., "Version 2").
+    - And the output panel displays the new version ("Version 2") in an active tab.
-    - And a tab for the previous version (e.g., "Version 1") is present, allowing for easy switching and comparison.
+    - And a "Version 1" tab is present, allowing me to switch back and view the original.

 **Story 3.5: Save Generated Cover Letter**
 - **As a** logged-in student user,
 - **I want** to save a generated cover letter that I am satisfied with,
 - **so that** I can access it later.
 - **Covers:** FR-3.6
-- **Technical Notes:**
-    - The frontend will send a `POST` request to `/api/v1/cover-letters` containing the selected cover letter content, linked to the current job application.
-    - The backend will store this data in the Supabase database, associated with the user's ID.
-    - A success notification will be displayed using a Shadcn/UI Toast component.
 - **Acceptance Criteria:**
     - Given a cover letter is displayed,
     - When I click the "Save" button,
     - Then the button's state changes to "Saved ✓" and becomes disabled.
     - And a toast notification confirms the save action.
-    - And the cover letter text is successfully saved to the Supabase database, associated with my user ID and the job application.
+    - And the cover letter text is saved to the Supabase database, associated with my user ID.

 **Story 3.6: Update Job Application**
 - **As a** logged-in student user,
 - **I want** to update the text of a job application I previously created,
 - **so that** I can correct mistakes or add new information.
 - **Covers:** FR-2.2
-- **Technical Notes:**
-    - The frontend form for editing will be managed by React Hook Form.
-    - Updates will be sent via a `PATCH` request to `/api/v1/job-applications/{job_application_id}`.
-    - The backend will update the corresponding job application entry in Supabase.
 - **Acceptance Criteria:**
     - Given I have an existing job application,
     - When I navigate to the application's edit page,